 Measure Summary 2030

 Transportation Sector Total: 44,364.08

 Agriculture

 AG-1 Crop Production Fertilizer Efficiency 2,483

 AG-2 Livestock Manure Management 629

 AG-3 Livestock Methane Emissions Reduction 7,721

 Agriculture Sector Total: 10,833

 Solid Waste

-5W-1 Waste Diversion 1,527.6
+SW-1 Waste Diversion 1,527.6

-5W-2 Waste Transport 7.32
+SW-2 Waste Transport 7.32

-5W-3 Methane Capture 67.43
+SW-3 Methane Capture 67.43

 Solid Waste Sector Total: 1,602.35

 Water and Wastewater

 W-1 Grey Water 41.84

 W-2 Building Water Efficiency 66.49

 Water and Wastewater Sector Total: 108.33

 All Sectors Total: 72,372.76

 Table 2, Emissions (MT CO2e), summarizes the total emissions under an adjusted business-as-usual (ABAU) scenario, the reduced total emissions with the implementation of the GHG reduction measures, and the emissions gap between the reduced total emissions from the GHGRP and the emissions reduction goal for the target year.
-The emissions gap represents the difference between where GHG emissions are predicted to be with plan implementation and where GHG emissions gap means that the reduced total emissions will still exceed the emissions reduction goal; in other words, the emissions gap is the amount of reduction that is still needed to meet the target.
+The emissions gap represents the difference between where GHG emissions are predicted to be with plan implementation and where GHG emissions should be based on the County's target setting.
+For example, a positive (greater than zero) value for the emissions gap means that the reduced total emissions will still exceed the emissions reduction goal; in other words, the emissions gap is the amount of reduction that is still needed to meet the target.
 Based on the total reductions provided by the GHGRP, the County would not achieve its adopted target with the above measures.
 Additional measure discussion is required.